Jennifer-Francis-Nkpornwi/Slyva-Crescent-Hotel-Booking-Analysis-/README.md

 - ✅ Business Questions & Answers

 ---
+## Project Evolution

+The project began as an operational analysis to answer the stakeholder's original business questions.

+Following professional feedback, the analysis was extended into a Commercial Impact Dashboard to quantify revenue at risk from booking cancellations and provide decision-focused recommendations for hotel management.

+This demonstrates how the same dataset can support different levels of business analysis depending on stakeholder objectives.

+---
 # Final Outcome

 This project demonstrates my ability to deliver an **end-to-end analytics solution**—from data cleaning and modeling to executive reporting and commercial insight generation.